Last updated March 2023

 E Visa Countries for Tourists

-Before we dive in, note that I excluded countries with web-based visa applications that still require sending stacks of paperwork in, or that are reviewed by a consular officer.
+Before we dive in, note that I excluded countries with web-based visa applications that either still require sending stacks of paperwork in, or that are reviewed by a consular officer.
 Sure, Australia offers an e600 online visa application similar to those offered by Canada, the UK, and Ireland, but these are merely the beginning of the same grueling process of going to an embassy.
 Actually, I think I’d prefer to go to the embassy than deal with those applications.

 In addition, I excluded “pre-approval” confirmations like ESTA in the United States and ETA in Australia, which are not visa applications per se, even if they feel like as much work as the process of other e visa countries.